Cap design notes

 Reference files

-Generated cap-ready artwork (in repo root):
+Generated cap-ready artwork (in /assets/merchandise/):

 Moorabbin Kangaroos Football Club